Burke and Hare – so famous are they, that they’re known as the ‘Edinburgh Murderers’, but what parts of their story are true?

 As part of his death sentence, William Burke was anatomised and his skeleton is now on display at the Anatomical Museum, Teviot Place, Edinburgh.
 Parts of William Burke’s body can also be found at Surgeons’ Hall, Edinburgh, where a pocketbook was made from his tanned skin and a calling card case, also covered in his skin can be found at The Cadies & Witchery Tour Shop.
 A piece of his brain is in a jar at The Science Museum, London.

 This man is certainly dotted around the county and since writing my post Finding William Burke: The Relics of A Murderer, I’m quite surprised at how far and wide this guy has actually gone.

 The most famous of all the William Burke relics are perhaps his skeleton and the pocketbook made from his tanned skin.

-But don’t go racing off too soon, Burke’s skeleton could once only be viewed on selected days but the museum is currently closed until further notice.
-Full details about opening etc. can be found on their website.
-I’m sorry to disappoint you.
+But don’t go racing off too soon, Burke’s skeleton could once only be viewed on selected days.
+Full details about openings etc. can be found on their website

-Alongside the pocketbook is a death mask, hotly disputed to be such by the human remains conservator at Surgeons’ Hall, Cat Irving, whose blog you can read here.
+Alongside the pocketbook is a ‘death’ mask, hotly disputed to be such by the human remains conservator at Surgeons’ Hall, Cat Irving.
 Even with my rudimentary anatomical knowledge, I can understand why.

 I love that nearly 200 years later, we’re still talking avidly about this pair and questions such as this are being raised.